-Since its introduction in 2007, Apple TV can be found in millions of homes - and has recently begun to be used in meeting rooms.
-The system uses Apple’s AirPlay proprietary protocol technology, which allows devices to use Apple TV to share content from Mac notebooks, iPad's, and iPhone's.
-With the rapid growth in wireless HDMI presentation systems being used in meeting rooms and huddle spaces over the last few years – how does this solution compare with a commercial wireless HDMI screen mirroring device such as the BenQ InstaShow?
+Since its introduction in 2007, Apple TV can be found in millions of homes - and has recently begun to be used in conference rooms.
+The system uses Apple’s AirPlay proprietary protocol technology, which allows devices to use Apple TV to display content from Mac notebooks, iPad's, and iPhones on a conference room display.
+With the rapid growth in screen mirroring solutions being used in meeting rooms and huddle spaces over the last few years – how does this solution compare with a commercial wireless presentation device such as the BenQ InstaShow?
 This article looks at how these two systems handle typical setups in collaboration rooms and huddle spaces.

-To compare these systems, we will look at three areas important to both the IT staff and meeting room users and draw the final conclusions.
+To compare these systems, we will look at the areas important to both the IT staff and meeting room users and draw the final conclusions.

 Apple TV is easy to install.
 The unit plugs into power and the HDMI port of your display.
 Because the device operates as a wireless hub, it needs to be set up on the same network that will be used by the presenter.
 To ensure good performance, Apple has fourteen recommended settings for the WiFi router.
 To convert the Apple TV to a commercial conference room use, the settings must be changed to “conference room” on the device.